Bolivia: Evo Morales calls for new elections after OAS audit | DW | 10.11.2019

 Bolivian Senator Oscar Ortiz of the Social Democratic Movement told local media that "those who committed fraud" should exclude themselves from the upcoming electoral race.

-Ortiz called on Evo Morales to respect the results of a referendum to expand presidential terms and accept that he should not run.
+Ortiz called on Morales to respect the results of a failed referendum earlier this year to expand presidential terms.
+He said Morales should recognize that he shouldn't run for office.
+Opposition candidate Carlos Mesa backed that view.

 The electoral body "isn't the only one responsible for the fraud," Ortis said.